 1- What English for Speakers of Other Languages (ESOL) courses are offered at SLU?

 SLU offers numerous opportunities for students to engage in English language learning.
 Through ESOL 201 and 202, students will improve academic English, learn American and academic culture, and connect with other students from all backgrounds.
-Students may be mandated to take ESOL 201 or 202 through admissions documents and a language assessment or they can elect to enroll in one of the courses to improve academic English.
-Even when a student has a high TOEFL score (Test of English as a Foreign Language), he/she may struggle with academic expectations in an American University.
-ESOL courses support these students as they work towards success in the academic and professional world.
+Students may be required to take ESOL 201 or 202 through admissions documents or a language assessment or they can elect to enroll in one of the courses to improve academic English.

 ESOL 201: Introduction to American Culture, DIV13 designation

-In this course, students will focus on English for academic purposes through the study of American culture.
-This course will address language used in academic assignments and class discussions, expand academic vocabulary, and practice the authentic use of the English language.
-Students will study the authentic use of language and culture through TED Talks, newspaper articles, and readings and work to develop critical thinking skills through assigned papers, talks, and discussions.
-Students will also be asked to reflect on their own culture.
+In this course, students will focus on English for academic purposes through the study of American culture and personal identity.
+This course will address language used in academic assignments and class discussions, expand academic vocabulary, and practice different types of academic writing.
+Students will study language and culture through TED Talks, newspaper articles, and readings and work to develop critical thinking skills.
+Students will also be asked to reflect on their own culture and identity.
 Fall semester only.

 By the end of this course, students will be able to:

 - Determine central ideas or themes in spoken and written texts

 - Write multi-paragraph text in different genres using complex grammar and sentence structure

 - Develop a summary response paper with relevant details, concepts, examples, and analysis as part of a digital narrative project